How to Apply

 - Reference letters (optional)

-When applying through the viLawPortal, once logged into the system you can choose the option to apply to Bennett Jones' Edmonton office.
 We will acknowledge receipt of your application by email.
-After reviewing all applications, we will further advise whether you have been selected for an interview.
+After reviewing all applications, we will advise students whether they have been selected for an interview.

 Work Assignment/Rotation System